xybu/cs590-nfv/experiments/suricata/README.md

 In Docker-vtap setting, the difference from Docker setup is that we create a macvtap of model "virtio" and mode "passthrough" to mirror the traffic arriving at host's enp34s0 NIC, and let Suricata in Docker inspect the traffic on the macvtap device.
 This is an "intermediate" setup between Docker setup and VM setup, because the cost of running macvtap is unavoidable in VM setup.

+In the text that follows, I will use "DockerV" to refer to this setup.

 ![Docker-vtap setup](https://rawgithub.com/xybu/cs590-nfv/master/experiments/suricata/diagrams/docker_vtap.svg)

 #### Virtual machine